kgaugelo943/Database-week8--Student-Records/README.md

    cd student-records-db

 2. Import the SQL File into MySQL

-Open your MySQL client or phpMyAdmin.
+   -Open your MySQL client or phpMyAdmin.

-Run the student_records.sql script provided in the repo:
+   -Run the student_records.sql script provided in the repo:

-sql
-Copy
-Edit
    SOURCE /path/to/student_records.sql;

 3. Use the Database

-sql
-Copy
-Edit
    USE StudentRecords;

 🧠 ERD Diagram
-Here’s a screenshot of the Entity Relationship Diagram (ERD):

-Or view it online: View ERD